ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.4.3 ***
+- FIX: Fixed packed structures macros not functional in IAR and RVCT port (bug 3561279).
 - FIX: Fixed Problem in FatFs demos related to LFN (bug 3560980).
 - NEW: I2C workaround allowing to read single byte on all STM32 platforms except STM32F1xx.